isabelroses/dotfiles/README.md

 ### Foreword

-This repository contains my **personal** configuration for my systems.
-Its really important that you know it's **personal** and not everything will fit your needs or even work out of the box for you without some changes.
+This repository contains my **personal** configuration for my systems, so its really important that you know it's **personal** and not everything will fit your needs.
+Therefore most things will not work out of the box without some changes, so be warned!!!!

 > [!WARNING]
-> It's also significant to note that this configuration will **not** work if you do not change any of the [secrets](./secrets) since they are encrypted.
+> Also to note that this configuration will **not** work if you do not change any of the [secrets](./secrets) since they are encrypted.

 > [!TIP]
 > You can find some cool blogs and people at the bottom of this file, or [click here](#additional-notes)

 ### What does this repo provided

-- Several applications and tools for the same purpose, so you can choose the one that best suits your needs
+- Several applications and tools for my needs, but you can choose the one that best suits your needs
   - `neovim`, `micro` and `vscode` for text editing
   - `firefox` and `chromium` for web browsing
   - `alacritty`, `kitty` and `wezterm` for terminal emulators